Voiced glottal fricative

-In many languages, /ɦ/ has no place or manner of articulation.
+In many languages, /ɦ/ has no inherent place or manner of articulation.
 Thus, it has been described as a breathy-voiced counterpart of the following vowel from a phonetic point of view.
 However, its characteristics are also influenced by the preceding vowels and whatever other sounds surround it.
 Therefore, it can be described as a segment whose only consistent feature is its breathy voice phonation in such languages.
 It may have real glottal constriction in a number of languages (such as Finnish), making it a fricative.

-Lamé contrasts voiceless and voiced glottal fricatives.
+Northern Wu languages such as Shanghainese contrast voiced and voiceless glottal fricatives.
+The two glottal fricatives pattern like plosives.

 Features

-Features of the voiced glottal fricative:
+Features of a voiced glottal fricative: